-There's a number of other situations where mandatory minimums apply.
+There are a number of other situations where mandatory minimums apply.

-Obviously, one of the biggest things you want to do if you're facing one of these mandatory minimums is either win the case at a jury trial, or if you can't win the case, then usually your best course of action is to cooperate with the government.
+Obviously, one of the biggest things you want to do if you're facing one of these mandatory minimums is either win the case at a jury trial or, if you can't win the case, then usually, your best course of action is to cooperate with the government.

 Cooperation with the Government